-As of fall 2015, this all-horns trio will have been playing together intermittently over 4 years.
+As of December 2019, this all-horns trio will have been playing together intermittently over 8 years.
 In that time, the music has magically evolved into a seamless fit.
 The May 2015 ten-city tour starting in Chicago and heading south, north and east from there really made it clear just how interesting and expansive this trio’s music could get.
-The trio looks forward to the April 2016 tour focused on the West Coast of USA.

 And then the Covid Era took over.
 So here we are on the other side of that, we hope, and looking forward to the April 20 — 28, 2023 tour, also Spectral“s first tour together in Europe.
 Details on the 8-city tour can be found under EVENTS on this website.

 Monday 04.24 – MUNICH @ Halle 6

 Tuesday 04.25 – VIENNA @ Martinschlossl

 This free-improvising trio came together in the fall of 2011 when Rempis journeyed to the West Coast to discover some things about his compatriots on the Bay Area improvising scene.
 Trumpeter Johnston, a frequent visitor to Chicago, where the two had collaborated in several different settings in the years prior, suggested this trio lineup for a performance at Oakland’s Uptown Nightclub.
 Although Rempis hadn’t worked with Ochs before, the latter’s renowned experience in the all-horn lineup of The ROVA Saxophone Quartet made the idea especially appealing.
 From the first few notes, that initial meeting flowed comfortably, yet in totally unexpected ways, with all three making logical structural decisions that gave their improvisations the feel of through-composed pieces.